cedricraud/pixel/README.md

 *  Basic scene handling
 *  Basic input (touch and accelerometer) handling
 *  Batch rendering
-*  Atlas with png textures
+*  Atlas and png textures
 *  Some visual effects

 Not included: